Gray codes and symmetric chains: Preliminaries

 We often interpret a bitstring~$x$ as a path in the integer lattice~$\mathbb{Z}^2$ starting at the origin~$(0,0)$, where every 1-bit is interpreted as an $\upstep$-step that changes the current coordinate by~$(+1,+1)$ and every 0-bit is interpreted as a $\downstep$-step that changes the current coordinate by~$(+1,-1)$; see Figure~\ref{fig:tree}.
 Let $D_{n,k}\seq L_{n,k}$ denote the bitstrings that have the property that in every prefix, the number of~1s is at least as large as the number of 0s.
 We partition the set~$D_{n,k}$ further into~$D_{n,k}^{>0}$ and~$D_{n,k}^{=0}$, according to whether this inequality is strict for all non-empty prefixes, or whether it holds with equality for at least one non-empty prefix, respectively.
 The empty bitstring~$()$ therefore belongs to~$D_{0,0}^{>0}$ and not to~$D_{0,0}^{=0}$.
 We also define $D^{>0}:=\bigcup_{n\geq k\geq 0} D_{n,k}^{>0}$, $D^{=0}:=\bigcup_{n\geq k\geq 0} D_{n,k}^{=0}$ and $D:=\bigcup_{k\geq 0} D_{2k,k}$.
 In terms of lattice paths, $D$ corresponds to so-called \emph{Dyck paths} that never move below the abscissa~$y=0$ and end at the abscissa.
 Similarly, $D^{>0}$ are paths that always stay strictly above the abscissa except at the origin, and~$D^{=0}$ are paths that touch the abscissa at least once more.
 Any bitstring~$x\in D^{=0}$ can be written uniquely as $x=(1,u,0,v)$ with~$u\in D$.
 We refer to this as the \emph{canonical decomposition} of~$x$.
 The set~$D_{n,k}^-$ is defined similarly as~$D_{n,k}$, but we require that in exactly one prefix, the number of~1s is strictly smaller than the number of~0s.
 That is, the lattice paths corresponding to~$D_{n,k}^-$ move below the abscissa exactly once.

-Note that for any bitstring~$x$, the inverted bitstring~$\ol{x}$ corresponds to mirroring the lattice path horizontally, and the inverted and reversed bitstring~$\ol{\rev}(x)$ corresponds to mirroring the lattice path vertically.
+Note that for any bitstring~$x$, the inverted bitstring~$\ol{x}$ corresponds to mirroring the lattice path at a horizontal line, and the inverted and reversed bitstring~$\ol{\rev}(x)$ corresponds to mirroring the lattice path at a vertical line.
 In particular, we have~$\ol{\rev}(x)\in D$ for every~$x\in D$.

 An \emph{(ordered) rooted tree} is a tree with a specified root vertex, and the children of each vertex have a specified left-to-right ordering.
 We think of a rooted tree as a tree embedded in the plane with the root on top, with downward edges leading from any vertex to its children, and the children appear in the specified left-to-right ordering.
 Using a standard Catalan bijection, every Dyck path~$x\in D_{2n,n}$ can be interpreted as a rooted tree with $n$~edges; see Figure~\ref{fig:tree} and~\cite{MR3467982}.